-Although mobile website brings along compatibility with it but a long list of pros of mobile apps easily make them the winner.
-As the mobile apps reside inside the device, it is easy for them to understand the user’s behavior and preferences and interact them in a more personalized way.
-Every business works to build a user base and makes all out effort to engage the users at a personal level.
+Although a mobile website brings along compatibility with it a long list of pros of mobile apps easily makes them the winner.
+As the mobile apps reside inside the device, it is easy for them to understand the user’s behavior and preferences and interact with them in a more personalized way.
+Every business works to build a user base and makes all-out efforts to engage the users at a personal level.
 Mobile apps are obviously the best tools to achieve this.

 The post has been penned by Ashni Sharma.
 She is an application developer working in a leading app development firm

 based in India.
 Ashni loves to write about the latest innovations in mobile technology, app development, and a host of other topics.